mushdavtyan/drupal/README.md

 # How to use

-If you have already created project, just copy it to dpupal-data folder If you have already mysql data, just copy that to mysql-data folder and enable volume in docker-compose by uncommenting that
+If you have already created project, just copy it to dpupal-data folder If you have already mysql data, just copy that to mysql-data folder and enable volume in docker-compose by uncommenting that, also you can copy your database sql code to setup.sql and with this code database will be created

 open .env file and fill the mysql credentials, then run